noahpresler/semesterly/docs/environment.rst

 Install & Run Webpack
 ~~~~~~~~~~~~~~~~~~~~~

 Webpack compiles our React componenets into one application wide javascript bundle.
-To install it, execute:
+We use chromedriver to test them.
+To install these, execute:

 .. code-block:: bash

-    npm install -g webpack
+    npm install -g webpack chromedriver

 Then run it with: